cesaro/dpu/doc/notes.rst

   when it is the first context switch to that thread.
 The lack of actions makes the logic in stream_to_events rather complex.

+- Add regression tests ensuring that the dot output is still working.
+Run dot(1) on the output to ensure it is good.

 Alternatives
 ============